 Our Core Principles

-The Internal Audit Division applies and upholds the following principles.
+The Audit Services Division applies and upholds the following principles.

-The integrity of internal auditors establishes trust and thus provides the basis for reliance on their judgment.
+The integrity of auditors establishes trust and thus provides the basis for reliance on their judgment.

 - Shall perform their work with honesty, diligence, and responsibility.